Save Tree with recycled packaging

 • Standardized Labeling: Clear and consistent labeling of recyclable materials can help consumers understand what goes where.

-• Extended Producer Responsibility (EPR) Programs: EPR programs hold producers accountable
+• Extended Producer Responsibility (EPR) Programs: EPR programs hold producers accountable for their products’ entire lifecycle, including recycling and disposal.
+This encourages eco-friendly design and waste reduction.

 Conclusion: Every Box Recycled Counts